flattiverse/connector-csharp/MAPEDITORS.md

 - `Galaxy.Configure(...)` does not reject target types based on `GameMode`.
 You may keep targets in the map while changing the galaxy game mode.
 - Galaxy ACLs are persistent galaxy metadata, even though they are managed through dedicated admin commands instead of `Galaxy.Configure(...)` XML.
 - If `Galaxy.Tournament is not null`, all map-editing commands are rejected with `TournamentMapEditingLockedGameException`.
+- `Galaxy.RebuildStaticMap()` triggers the expensive rebuild of still-gravity / still-clearance segment data after static edits.
+Galaxies also run this once automatically on startup.
+- While a static-map rebuild is running, tournament commands are rejected with `StaticMapRebuildInProgressGameException`.
+- Triggering `Galaxy.RebuildStaticMap()` while a tournament exists is rejected with `StaticMapRebuildLockedGameException`.
+- A new rebuild request aborts the currently running rebuild and restarts it from scratch.
 - Editable unit changes are event-driven.
 When an admin edits or removes an editable unit, the server sends `RemovedUnit` first and then `UnitAlteredByAdminEvent` to admins, spectators, and players that have seen that unit before during their current connection.

 ## Connection